I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_ayuvsample2.md

 ## Members

 `bCbValue`

 Specifies a chrominance (Cb) sample value (scaled per ITU-R Rec.
 BT.601) as an unsigned value.
 Thus, the color black is nominally specified by Y=16, Cb=Cr=128, and the color white is nominally specified by Y=235, Cb=Cr=128.

 `bCrValue`

 Specifies a chrominance (Cr) sample value (scaled per ITU-R Rec.
 BT.601) as an unsigned value.
 Thus, the color black is nominally specified by Y=16, Cb=Cr=128, and the color white is nominally specified by Y=235, Cb=Cr=128.

 `bSampleAlpha8`

 Specifies the opacity of the pixel when used as a source graphic for blending with another picture.
 For Windows Server 2003 SP1 and Windows XP SP2, the opacity level is not used and should be ignored by the driver.

 `bY_Value`

 Specifies a luminance (Y) sample value (scaled per ITU-R Rec.
 BT.601) as an unsigned value.
 Thus, the color black is nominally specified by Y=16, Cb=Cr=128, and the color white is nominally specified by Y=235, Cb=Cr=128.

 ## Remarks
 A value of zero for <b>bSampleAlpha8</b> indicates that the pixel is transparent (so that the other entries have no effect on the resulting blended picture), and a value of 255 indicates that the pixel is opaque (so that the other entries completely determine the value of the resulting blended picture sample).

 For nonzero values of <b>bSampleAlpha8</b>, the blend to use is calculated by the following expression:

 ( ( ( (<b>bSampleAlpha8</b>+1) x (graphic value) ) + ( (255 - <b>bSampleAlpha8</b>) x (picture value) ) )  + 128 ) &gt;&gt; 8

 For a zero value of <b>bSampleAlpha8</b>, the specified blend to use is the picture value without alteration.

-The width and height of the AYUV alpha-blending surface are specified in the associated <a href="https://msdn.microsoft.com/7d820491-2df2-4036-8f3d-e6bcff4cd1f6">buffer description list</a> defined by the <a href="..\dxva\ns-dxva-_dxva_bufferdescription.md">DXVA_BufferDescription</a> structure.
+<div class="alert"><b>Note</b>    If the alpha-blending surface originates as a DVD video subpicture, the preferred method for converting from the 4-bit alpha used by DVD video to the 8-bit alpha specified by <b>bSampleAlpha8</b> is to map a 4-bit alpha value of zero to an 8-bit alpha value of zero and to convert all nonzero 4-bit alphas to 8-bit alphas by performing a left shift of four places and adding the constant 15.</div><div> </div>The width and height of the AYUV alpha-blending surface are specified in the associated <a href="https://msdn.microsoft.com/7d820491-2df2-4036-8f3d-e6bcff4cd1f6">buffer description list</a> defined by the <a href="..\dxva\ns-dxva-_dxva_bufferdescription.md">DXVA_BufferDescription</a> structure.

 The <b>DXVA_AYUVsample2</b> structure is used for each sample in a DirectX VA AYUV blending surface, for <b>OutsideYUVcolor</b> in a <a href="..\dxva\ns-dxva-_dxva_blendcombination.md">DXVA_BlendCombination</a> structure, and for each of the entries in a 16-entry AYUV alpha-blending palette.